 About: I first met Jo in early 2015 when I was searching for behavioural help with my Dogue De Bordeaux, Hugo.
 I was so pleased to find Jo, someone who had the same views as myself.
 After a few coaching sessions with her I started volunteering at Dog Trouble.
 The whole environment and energy there was breath-taking.

-A couple of months later Jo offered me a job as centre manager and I was overjoyed, as I felt I had learnt so much and had been given tools, knowledge and understanding to do my job and continue to be educated on a daily basis.
+A couple of months later Jo offered me a job as centre manager and I was overjoyed, as I felt I had learnt so much and had been given the tools, knowledge and understanding to do my job and continue to be educated on a daily basis.
 It’s fantastic when you see new boarding dogs become regulars and get to know the owners.
-Seeing happier owners and happier, healthier dogs, helped to be just dogs, is what it’s all about.
+Seeing happier owners and happier, healthier dogs is the best feeling ever!

 About: After spending a few years in retail management, I was looking for a complete change in career to start doing something I really enjoyed everyday.
 For me, that was working with dogs.
 I heard of Dog Trouble through fellow dog owners who encouraged me to read up about the work that Jo does.
 Once I did, I knew it would be the perfect environment to work in so got in touch and after meeting the team, I was offered a full time position.